New COVID-19 testing options available by appointment only.*

 In April, CVS Health worked with the U.S. Department of Health and Human Services and state governments in Connecticut, Georgia, Massachusetts, Michigan and Rhode Island to help increase access to rapid-result COVID-19 testing at large-scale sites in publicly accessible areas, which were available through June 30.
 Rapid-result testing sites in underserved communities are anticipated to be open for testing through August 31.

 Now CVS Health has expanded access to drive-thru COVID-19 testing and has established testing sites at more than 1,800 locations across the country with a goal of expanding to approximately 3,000 testing site locations by fall 2020.
 Specimen samples from these drive-thru locations are sent to an independent, third-party lab.
-Current lab turnaround time for results averages 3 to 7 days.
-Results are viewable on the patient's MyChart account.* MyChart is a medical records software program that many health care professionals, including MinuteClinic providers, use.
+Results may take 2 to 3 days, or longer in some instances or in times of peak demand, and are viewable on the patient's MyChart account.* MyChart is a medical records software program that many health care professionals, including MinuteClinic providers, use.
 It is free for the patient.

 The drive-thru testing patient will receive an email with a link to view test results through their secure MyChart account.